ArshiaZr/contentBlocks/README.md

 ## Demo

-Below is a demonstration of MyCMS in action:
+Below is a demonstration in action:

 ![Auth Demo](demo.gif)